slowkow/snpsea/doc/SNPsea_manual.md

 This cartoon illustrates the key ideas of the algorithm:

-A.  **Step 1**: Each SNP in a set of disease-associated SNPs is in linkage
+**A|**  Step 1.
+Each SNP in a set of disease-associated SNPs is in linkage
         disequilibrium (LD) with multiple genes.
 The genes are scored, in aggregate, for specificity to each tissue.

-B.  **Step 2**: The algorithm is repeated with random null SNP sets that are
+**B|**  Step 2: The algorithm is repeated with random null SNP sets that are
         not associated with any phenotype.
 These have been selected from an LD-pruned list of SNPs, so the whole genome is covered.

-C.  **Step 3**: The random SNP set scores form the null distributions which
+**C|**  Step 3: The random SNP set scores form the null distributions which
         allows us to determine statistical significance for enrichment of specificity to a particular tissue/cell-type/condition.

 ### Flow Chart